Title

 Exceptions

-- address legal requirements,
+- Address legal requirements,

-- address a work need,
+- Address a work need,

-- protect the welfare of people, or
+- Protect the welfare of people,

-- resolve conflicts in how we classify information.
+- Resolve conflicts in how we classify information.

 Definitions